American Wilderness Leadership School

 By Katie Baker

-2nd grade teacher Katie Baker attended SCI Foundation’s American Wilderness Leadership School (AWLS) in Jackson, WY this summer.
+2nd grade teacher Katie Baker attended SCI Foundation’s American Wilderness Leadership School (AWLS) in Jackson, WY summer of 2017.
 While learning about how to use the outdoors as a classroom and incorporating wilderness conservation into her curriculum, she was introduced to SCI Foundation’s SafariCare Bell Family Blue Bag program.
 The program provides much needed humanitarian supplies to rural communities around the world.
 Katie stepped up and decided to “Pay it Forward” by taking a Blue Bag on a recent safari to South Africa.

 2020 Summer Schedule

 The school offers six teacher sessions and one student session for ages 16-18 in Wyoming.
 A registration fee of $900 covers meals, lodging, and round-trip ground transportation to and from the Jackson, Wyoming, airport.

 Scholarships are available.